openshift/custom-domains-operator/DEPLOYING-FOR-TESTING.md

 # Deploying the operator for testing

 This section describess testing your local changes of the custom domains operator.
-First, create a cluster in stage where you plan to deploy the custom domains operator.
+First, create an OSD cluster in your staging environment.

 ### Building and pushing image in Quay